 Le Puy-en-Velay is better for those wishing to travel onto Lyon.

-We have literally combed the trail and its surrounding villages to find the best accommodation that the Camino has to offer so that you enjoy the over-night stay as much as the hiking.
+We have literally combed the trail to find the best accommodation that the Camino has to offer so that you enjoy the over-night stay as much as the hiking.
 Great Taste of Camino Frances is thus delighted to bring you two options from which you can choose according to your own personal tastes:

 - Guest house-led

-Great Taste of Camino Frances sets out with the express aim of placing our customers in fine guest houses at every stage along the trail.
+Great Taste of Camino Frances sets out with the express aim of placing our customers in two fine guest houses along the trail.
 Bedrooms are all, of course, en suite and comfort levels are high.
 The objective is to allow you to meet interesting travellers along The Way, who value the same comforts as you, and spend time with hosts who know the area and its history and enjoy sharing it with their guests.

 The human factor and the personal touch is thus writ large in Great Taste of Camino Frances.
 Your hosts are accustomed to welcoming Anglophones into their homes although, as with anything in life, your extra effort will be handsomely rewarded and so practicing some French [however rudimentary] is highly recommended.

-The homes are all on the trail itself.
-Three of your hosts do not provide an evening meal, simply because the village in question offers a multitude of local options to suit most tastes less than 200 metres away.
+The homes are on the trail itself.
+Depending on your dates, one may not provide an evening meal, simply because the village in question offers a multitude of local options to suit most tastes less than 100 metres away.

 Both chambre-d’hotes have something unique to offer to their guests, both in terms of the style and warmth of the accommodation but also in the insight it provides into life at each place the particular stages along the trail.